Chrissy Teigen Is Giving Us Fashion Lessons In Her Italian Instagrams

-Chrissy Teigen is not travelling light on her family holiday to Italy.
-In addition to husband John Legend, baby Luna, and mum Vilailuck Teigen, she's travelling with her hair and makeup professionals, as well as a wardrobe she chose with her stylist.
-It's probably all so she can be our ultimate holiday style inspiration as she documents her trip on social media, so for that, we thank her.
+Chrissy Teigen is not traveling light on her family vacation to Italy.
+In addition to husband John Legend, baby Luna, and mom Vilailuck Teigen, she's traveling with her hair and makeup professionals, as well as a wardrobe she chose with her stylist.
+It probably all so she can be our ultimate vacation style inspiration as she documents her trip on social media, so for that, we thank her.

 Teigen's Venice outfits, in particular, are swoon-worthy.
 According to Weather.com, the high in the city on Friday was 95 degrees.
 You absolutely cannot tell that from Teigen's photos of herself strolling through the streets in a long sleeve bird-of-paradise-printed jumpsuit.
 She battled the humidity with a green turban head wrap and shielded herself from the sun in large octagonal sunglasses.
 Ever the professional, she made sure to credit stylist Monica Rose, hair stylist John Ruggiero, and makeup artist, Allan Avendaño.